MicrosoftDocs/minecraft-creator/creator/Documents/ExperimentalFeaturesToggle.md

 # Experimental Features in Minecraft: Bedrock Edition

 With each retail version of Minecraft: Bedrock Edition, there are a few features that are currently in an experimental state.
-Experimental Features can be toggled on for creators who are interested in testing the latest features offered in both the beta and retail versions of Minecraft.
+Experimental Features can be toggled on for creators who are interested in testing the latest features offered in the beta, preview, and retail versions of Minecraft.

 > [!NOTE]
 > The Experiments toggle list is subject to frequent changes and could have entirely different options from the ones in your own version of Minecraft.

 ## Experimental Features available in Minecraft: Bedrock Edition

-There are two sets of experimental features available, depending on whether you are using a stable (retail) version of Minecraft or a beta version of Minecraft.
+There are three sets of experimental features available, depending on whether you are using a stable (retail) version of Minecraft, the latest version of Minecraft Preview, or a beta version of Minecraft.

 ### Retail